lawsonkeith/Teleop/README.md

 ##General installation and usage
-Acquire the windows XBOX wireless driver and install the drivers.
-There's a tutorial here http://www.s-config.com/archived-xbox-360-receiver-install-for-win-xp-and-win-7/ if you buy a cheap Chinese copy and can't get it working.
-The LED on the controller will indicate when it's paired.

 1. Run linux in a VM, get the controller running in windows then capture it in VMWAREs device capture menu.
 2. The LED on the controller should stay the same indicating it's working.